~ The fortieth of Life’s Reign in the year 1045 at nine o’clock in the morning ~

 It was full dark by the time Cornelius set the brake and stepped off his cart in the courtyard of Ravenswood Castle.
 A stable boy placed a bucket of water in front of Lou and fed her an apple.
-Captain Dieter Everard strode up and extended his hand.
+Marshall Dieter Everard strode up and extended his hand.

 “Good evening, Cornelius.
 Oh!
 You’re hurt!”

 “Francis stabbed me.
 I’ll live, but I’d appreciate a stitching if your doctor is about.”